nyuhuyang/scRNAseq-MouseEyes/README.md

 The results data frame has the following columns :

-p_val : p_val (unadjusted) is calculated using likelihood-ratio test for single cell gene expression, (McDavid et al., Bioinformatics, 2013) <br />
+p_val: p_val (unadjusted) is calculated using likelihood-ratio test for single-cell gene expression, (McDavid et al., Bioinformatics, 2013) <br />
-avg_logFC : log fold-chage of the average expression between the two groups.
+avg_logFC: log fold-change of the average expression between the two groups.
 Positive values indicate that the gene is more highly expressed in the first group.<br />
-pct.1 : The percentage of cells where the gene is detected in the first group.<br />
+pct.1: The percentage of cells where the gene is detected in the first group.<br />
-pct.2 : The percentage of cells where the gene is detected in the second group.<br />
+pct.2: The percentage of cells where the gene is detected in the second group.<br />
-p_val_adj : Adjusted p-value, based on bonferroni correction using all genes in the dataset.<br />
+p_val_adj: Adjusted p-value, based on Bonferroni correction using all genes in the dataset.<br />
-avg_UMI : average UMI of the cluster.<br />
+avg_UMI: average UMI of the cluster.<br />
 cluster : either cell types or original clusters in `./data/mouse_eyes_alignment.Rda`.
 Will be specified in later section.<br />
 row.name and gene column are identical.<br />